Carthago delenda est: Historical background

-Although Rome was successful in the first two Punic Wars, as it vied for dominance with the seafaring Punic city-state of Carthage in North Africa (now Tunisia), it suffered a number of humiliations and damaging reverses in the course of these engagements, especially at the Battle of Cannae in 216 BC.
+Although Rome was successful in the first two Punic Wars, as it vied for dominance with the seafaring Punic city-state of Carthage in North Africa (now Tunisia), it suffered several humiliations and damaging reverses in the course of these engagements, especially at the Battle of Cannae in 216 BC.
 Rome nonetheless managed to win the Second Punic War thanks to Scipio Africanus in 201 BC.
 After its defeat, Carthage ceased to be a threat to Rome and was reduced to a small territory that was equivalent to what is now northeastern Tunisia.

 However, Cato the Censor visited Carthage in 152 BC as a member of a senatorial embassy, which was sent to arbitrate a conflict between the Punic city and Massinissa, the king of Numidia.
 Cato, a veteran of the Second Punic War, was shocked by Carthage's wealth, which he considered dangerous for Rome.
 He then relentlessly called for its destruction and ended all of his speeches with the phrase, even when the debate was on a completely different matter.
-The Senate refused to follow him though, especially Publius Cornelius Scipio Nasica Corculum, the son-in-law of Scipio Africanus and the most influential senator.
-Corculum opposed the war to preserve Roman unity and argued that the fear of a common enemy was necessary to keep the people in check.
-Like Cato, he ended all his speeches with the same phrase, "Carthage must be saved" (Carthago servanda est).
+The Senate did not follow him, especially due to Publius Cornelius Scipio Nasica Corculum, the son-in-law of Scipio Africanus and the most influential senator, being opposed to the war; Corculum argued that the fear of a common enemy was necessary to maintain Roman unity and keep the people in check.
+Like Cato, he ended all his speeches with the same phrase, saying "Carthage must be saved" (Carthago servanda est).

 Cato finally won the debate after Carthage had attacked Massinissa, which gave a casus belli to Rome since the peace treaty of 201 BC prevented Carthage from declaring war without Rome's assent.
-In 146 BC, Carthage was razed by Scipio Aemilianus, Africanus's grandson, and its entire remaining population was sold into slavery.
-Africa then became a Roman province.
+In 146 BC, Carthage was razed by Scipio Aemilianus—Africanus's grandson—and its entire remaining population was sold into slavery, and Africa then became a Roman province.
 The notion that Roman forces then sowed the city with salt is a 19th-century invention.